MLOPEZ800923/Dynamic-Phasor-Modeling-of-the-Single-Phase-MMC-under-Modulation-PSC-PWM/README.md

 If you use this simulation in your research, please cite the original article:

 **Dynamic Phasor Modeling of the Single-Phase MMC under Modulation PSC-PWM**
-Authors: Andres Alejandro Valdez-Fernandez, Glendy A. Catzin-Contreras, Gerado Escobar, Manuel J. Lopez-Sanchez
+Authors: Glendy A. Catzin-Contreras, Gerardo Escobar, Andres A. Valdez-Fernandez, Manuel J. Lopez-Sanchez

 ---
 For any questions or further information, please contact the authors.